cucumber-rs/cucumber/book/src/Getting_Started.md

   Scenario: If we feed a hungry cat it will no longer be hungry
     Given a hungry cat
-    When i feed the cat
+    When I feed the cat
     Then the cat is not hungry
 ```